curiousest/curiousest.github.io/_drafts/tabum/meta-notes.md

 This not for profit organization requires funding to make change happen.
 The organization gets money in two ways:

 * Donations
-* Business and media (for example, through ads on the tabum.org website, selling physical copies of the stories you tell, providing transparency technology services)
+* Business and media (for example, through ads on the Tee.org website, selling physical copies of the stories you tell, providing transparency technology services)

 You can donate here: <insert>

 ### Through cultural and religious integration

 Transparency will not destroy the major religions.
 It will, in fact, stregthen them.
-Tabum will give them an anchor to reorient themselves, so they make sense in the information age.
+Tee will give them an anchor to reorient themselves, so they make sense in the information age.
 They will grow with us, improving the utility they provide to humankind.
-Tabum is compatible with all religions and cultures.
+Tee is compatible with all religions and cultures.
 Show the world how that is the case for your relgion and your culture.
 Tell my story through your lens.

 ### Through joining our organization